Iadvd/RetrocomputingZXSpectrum/GameExamples/TheHoarder/README.md

 # Powered by The Mojon Twins La Churrera and also copyleft Iadvd under a CC BY-NC-SA 3.0 license.

-(A presentation in Spanish of this game is available in this link http://foro.speccy.org/viewtopic.php?f=6&t=5324)

 This folder contains the game named "The Hoarder".

 This is a first release, is you find bugs please let us know (should be fine, we have tested it, but who knows...)